 It is possible and advisable to create a general plan.
 The most basic steps include:

-- Determine an average daily total for each country you plan to visit.
+Determine an average daily total for each country you plan to visit.
 Consider accommodation, food, entertainment and transportation expenses.

-- Reality check that total.
+Reality check that total.
 Approximate the cost for a hotel, food, entrance fees (museums, shows, etc), and local transportation.
 Consult guidebooks, other travelers, and booking websites to ensure that your budget is realistic for your travel style.

-- Add in costs for visas, vaccinations, and new gear.
+Add in costs for visas, vaccinations, and new gear.
 Don't forget to consider health insurance and other forms of insurance.
 These expenses can quickly add up.
 If you're planning to book an around the world plane ticket then make sure you budget for any unexpected changes.
 Each change will likely incur a fee.

-- Add at least 10% to your total, probably more.
+Add at least 10% to your total, probably more.
 This is your budget.
 Reality check it one more time and make sure you've leaned on the side of conservative.

 Finding realistic costs for all of these items can be tricky.
 Sometimes you can rely on other travelers, but sometimes not.
 Every traveler has their own style and priorities and just because somebody else spent one amount, doesn't mean that you'll spend the same.
 Some guidebooks may be reliable, others less so.
 Prices rise quickly and many guidebooks are at least a few years old.
 Hotels that are listed in guidebooks are also known to raise their prices quickly.
 The recommendation of Lonely Planet or other books can put the hotel in high demand so don't expect to pay the price that is listed in the book.
 With that disclaimer aside, we've outlined a few resources below to help you plan your daily travel budget.

 The Budget Your Trip Estimate Costs tool allows you to find out what other travelers are spending.
 You can search by city, country, and budget type (more options are coming soon!).